| OKSH(1) | General Commands Manual | OKSH(1) |

 for the implications of this).
 Note that both the parameter name and the

-’ must be unquoted for the shell to
+‘=’ must be unquoted for the shell to

 recognize a parameter assignment.
 The fourth way of setting a parameter is

-with the export
+with the export, readonly,

-commands; see their descriptions in the
+and typeset commands; see their descriptions in the

 Command execution section.

-Fifth, for
+Fifth, for and select loops

-set parameters as well as the getopts
+set parameters as well as the getopts,

-, and set -A
+read, and set -A commands.

 Lastly, parameters can be assigned values using assignment operators inside